bepaald/signalbackup-tools/README.md

 To compile the program, just running `g++ -std=c++20 */*.cc *.cc -lcrypto -lsqlite3` should generally do the trick.
 Add any compiler flags you feel useful, I personally use at least `-O3 -Wall -Wextra`.
 When compiling with an old compiler version (gcc 8.x or clang <= 7), also add the `-lstdc++fs` flag and replace `-std=c++20` with `-std=c++17`.

+If you have `cmake` available on your system, running `cmake -B build && cmake --build build -j` inside the project directory should also produce a working binary in the directory 'build') and make use of multiple processors if available.

 For people not comfortable compiling source code, a script is provided that should compile the binary on Arch and Fedora (and probably many other distributions).
 Assuming the needed [requirements](#requirements) are installed, a simple `sh BUILDSCRIPT` should build the program (or, when using bash on a multiprocessor system, use `bash BUILDSCRIPT_MULTI.bash44` for a faster build, and let me know if it works).

 For Arch users, an AUR package [is available](https://aur.archlinux.org/packages/signalbackup-tools-git).